tmobile/node-red-contrib-summarizer/README.md

 # node-red-contrib-summariser
-Node-RED node to summarise arrays of data
+A Node-RED node that generates summaries from arrays of data